So you want to know about homeschooling? Specifically, what are the homeschooling pros and cons?

 You may also want to see if there are any co-ops available in your area (and explore if you want to join).

-Lack of homeschooling support can start as a con on the homeschooling pros and cons list, but you can easily bump it up to a pro just by creating your online homeschool support group!
+Lack of homeschooling support can start as a con on the homeschooling pros and cons list, but you can easily bump it up to a pro just by participating in an online homeschool support group!

 You Must Let Go